-When I feel very overwhelmed, talking to a trusted teacher or friend also helps.
+When I feel very overwhelmed, it helps to talk to a trusted teacher or friend.
 In high school, I could go to my special education teacher who was always nice and very patient with me.
 She reminded me of strategies I’d used successfully in the past.
-And I had a few best friends who could give me a hug whenever I needed one.
+On top of that, I had a few best friends who could give me a hug whenever I needed one.

 No matter what I do, I know I can’t stop all my feelings of anxiety.
 That’s why sometimes, I have to step back and just say something is too much for me.